 Reading underpins all other areas of learning and therefore we believe it is the most important gift we can give a child.
 We aim to provide high quality teaching, a range of fiction and non-fiction texts, cross- curricular reading and writing opportunities as well as other enriching activities that promote a love of reading, such as story tellers, poets and visits to the local library.

-Letters and Sounds follows a six phase progression path, from Nursery to Year 2.
+'Little Wandle Letters and Sounds Revised' follows a five phase progression path, from Nursery to Year 1.

 Phase 1- Activities develop speaking and listening skills by building children’s awareness of the different sounds within their environment, sound patterns and rhythms in stories.
 They gain familarity with books and have lots of opportunities to extend their vocabularly.